-The benefits of Promoting Interoperability (PI) are numerous.
+The benefits of Meaningful Use are numerous.
 However, the main benefit is the overarching ability to enhance the healthcare experience for the patient and the healthcare provider in ways that advance the quality of medical care.

 - Improving the quality, safety, and efficiency of care while reducing disparities.